vshah24/Data-Warehouse-with-AWS/README.md

 ## How to run the project

-1. Create an IAM role and attached the AmazonS3ReadOnlyAccess Policy to this IAM.
+1. Create an IAM role and attach the AmazonS3ReadOnlyAccess Policy to this IAM.
 2. Create a dc2.large Redshift Cluster with 4 nodes.
-3. Enter all the credentials in dwh.cfg file.
+3. Enter all the credentials of your cluster and IAM role in dwh.cfg file.
 4. Run sql_queries.py.
 5. Run create_tables.py
       * Check the table schemas in your redshift database.
 You can use Query Editor in the AWS Redshift console for this.
-6. Run etl.py
+6. Run etl.py (ETL Process)
       * The data is loaded in the tables inside your redshift database.You can use Query Editor in the AWS Redshift console for this.
 7. Delete the redshift cluster when finished so we don't pay for it unecessarily.

+  ## Summary
+ Project builds an ETL pipeline (Extract, Transform, Load) to create the DB and tables in AWS Redshift cluster, fetch data from JSON files stored in AWS S3, process the data, and insert the data to AWS Redshift DB.
+ Technologies used for this Project : Python, SQL, AWS S3 and AWS Redshift DB.